 2. A little tile can go a long way

 On a budget?
 Don't underestimate how far a bit of tile can go.
 If you really love our handpainted tiles, you can opt for just a focal point, as they have done in the two kitchens below:

 Within each of our materials, we offer different finishes (more on that here).
 It's important to consider what finish, Gloss, Matte or Satin, will work best in your space.
 Consider both the natural and artificial light that will exist in your kitchen and make sure to look at your color samples at different times of day and under lights to make sure the color and finish is the one you want.

 The kitchen below uses a mix of gloss and matte finishes (which we love).
 You can see here how much more the gloss tiles will reflect light.

 You can see how this matte glaze doesn't reflect as much light and has a slightly softer look:

 4. Myths about Brick

 Some people worry that our Glazed Thin Brick will be difficult to clean, but it actually cleans just as easily as our other materials!
-Also, sometimes the thickness of of our Brick concerns people, but this really doesn't pose an issue for your space or during installation.
+Also, sometimes the thickness of our Brick concerns people, but this really doesn't pose an issue for your space or during installation.
 The width of the brick can actually be a blessing if you are doing a lipped marble countertop.
 These two materials are roughly the same width, making for a seamless transition between the materials!

-Brick Shown: Snow Brick.
+Brick Shown: Lewis Range